axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/axon-ivy-express/index.rst

    different task types, set responsibilities and due dates and define user dialogs for each task.

-You can reach the page by either using the **Processes** link in the Axon Ivy Portal menu or the quick link **Show all processes** in your dashboard.
+You can reach the page by either using the :guilabel:`Processes` link in the Axon Ivy Portal menu or the quick link :guilabel:`Show all processes` in your dashboard.

 .. figure:: images/navigate-to-axon-ivy-express.png

-Below the heading **Processes**, you see the link :guilabel:`Create express workflow`.
+Next to the heading :guilabel:`Processes`, you see the link :guilabel:`Create express workflow`.
 This feature is explained in detail in `Axon Ivy Express`_.
-Below you find the process category :guilabel:`Express Workflows` with a list of already defined processes.
+Below you find the process category **Express Workflows** with a list of already defined processes.

 .. figure:: images/start-link-for-axon-ivy-express.png